aboSamoor/polyglot/docs/Tokenization.rst

 and sentences.
 We can identify the boundaries of sentences first then tokenize each sentence to identify the words that compose the sentence.
-Of course, we can do word tokenization first and then segment the token sequence into sentneces.
+Of course, we can do word tokenization first and then segment the token sequence into sentences.
 Tokenization in polyglot relies on the `Unicode Text Segmentation <http://www.unicode.org/reports/tr29/>`__ algorithm as implemented by the `ICU Project <http://site.icu-project.org/>`__.